 Send each of your core donors a certificate of appreciation.
 Adding an appeal with a certificate of appreciation to a segmented portion of your donor file is a great way to show your donors you care.
 Including this mailing during a month that you normally don’t communicate with your donors will bring in those extra donations that your organization truly needs.

 Personalize your appeal letters.
 Personalization provides a stronger connection to your donor and will increase the response of your direct mail packages too.

-Did you know: Donors who make an additional gift in their first year are twice as likely to make a gift in their second year.
+Do everything—and I mean everything—you can to obtain a second gift in the first year a donor gives support to your organization.
+Donors who make an additional gift their first year are twice as likely to make a gift in their second year.

 Build a relationship by segmenting your file and mailing your best donors more often.

 The majority of planned gifts come from donors who gave 15 or more times during their lifetimes.
 Create a planned giving strategy to identify and steward these donors.